LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-06-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 2. You can download my Auth0UserProfileDisplayStarterKit and do minimal amount of work to change things around to match.

-Obviously I recommend you pick option 2 and use my starter kit to complete this tutorial and keep things stupid simple.
+I recommend you pick option 2 and use my starter kit to complete this tutorial and keep things stupid simple.
 But if you feel you still don't understand after it, you can pick option 1.

 ## Create Application on the Auth0 server ##